PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 The Giant Bait Theory

-Big bass want meals worth their energy expenditure.
-That's why I throw 10-inch worms when everyone else throws 6-inch.
-It's why my swimbaits are 8 inches, not 4.
-You might get fewer bites, but the bites you get will be better.
+Trophy bass are energy-efficient predators.
+They won't expend calories chasing small meals—they want substantial prey worth the effort.
+That's precisely why I throw 10-inch worms when others throw 6-inch.
+It's why my swimbaits measure 8 inches, not 4.
+You'll receive fewer bites overall, but the bites you get will be from better fish.

-- Large topwaters (Whopper Plopper 130, giant walking baits)
+• Large topwaters (Whopper Plopper 130, oversized walking baits for low light)

 Best Bait to Catch Big Bass: The Overlooked Options

-Everyone knows about Texas rigs and jigs, but best bait to catch big bass often includes these overlooked options:
+Everyone knows about Texas rigs and jigs, but the best bait to catch big bass often includes these underutilized options:

-Live bait (where legal): Nothing beats a 10-inch wild shiner for pure big bass effectiveness.
-I guide in Florida occasionally, and live bait produces twice as many trophy bass as artificials.
+Live bait (where legally permitted): Nothing surpasses a 10-inch wild shiner for pure big bass effectiveness.
+I occasionally guide in Florida, and live shiners produce twice as many trophy bass as the best artificials.
+The natural scent and movement trigger predatory instincts that artificials struggle to match.

-Glide baits: The S-Waver 200 has become my secret weapon.
-The wide, slow glide triggers something primal in big bass.
-Work it with long pauses – patience is key.
+Glide baits: The S-Waver 200 has become my secret weapon in clear water.
+The wide, lazy glide with extended pauses triggers something primal in big bass.
+Work it with excruciating patience—long pauses between movements often generate the most violent strikes.

 Where to Find Big Bass: Specific Locations